VicB18/FieldAnalyzer/README.md

 Instructions for taking images from fields by a drone or a robot, and software for field mapping and analysis.

 ## Field mapping process
-1. Using drone or robot for field monitoring
+1. Collecting field images by drone or robot
 1. Mapping the field
 1. Analyzing the field